-Today in the United States, felony disenfranchisement prohibits over 6.1 million people from voting, many even decades after they have completed their sentences.
-Among the more insidious and reverberating consequences of felony disenfranchisement is the dampening of the political power of Returning Citizens and the communities where they live.
+Today in the United States, felony disenfranchisement prohibits over 5.1 million people from voting, many even decades after they have completed their sentences.26 Among the more insidious and reverberating consequences of felony disenfranchisement is the dampening of the political power of Returning Citizens and the communities where they live.
 Unable to vote, Returning Citizens have little or no ability to participate in the governance of their communities, to change conditions, or to hold elected officials accountable.
-Florida may be considered ground zero for the calamity of felony disenfranchisement.
-A total of 1.68 million people in Florida are disenfranchised, representing over 10% of Florida's voting-age population.
-Disenfranchised Floridians represent over one-quarter of the 6.1 million disenfranchised in the country.
+Florida is considered ground zero for the calamity of felony disenfranchisement.
+Until November 2018, a total of 1.68 million people in Florida were disenfranchised, representing over 10% of Florida's voting-age population.27 Disenfranchised Floridians represented over one-quarter of the 6.1 million disenfranchised in the country.
+The passage of Amendment 4 in Florida in 2018 automatically restores voting rights for Returning Citizens who have completed their sentences including parole or probation.

-For Florida, this is undeniably a statewide problem.
-But different Florida counties and neighborhoods appear to be affected differently.
-Evidence shows a correlation between class (i.e., socio-economic conditions, like income and poverty levels) and racial composition of communities and rates of felony disenfranchisement.
+For Florida, this was undeniably a statewide problem.
+But evidence suggests that the impacts of felony disenfranchisement still have disparate impacts based on communities' class (i.e., income and poverty levels) and racial compositions.
 Our analysis shows a strong relationship between income levels and the numbers of Returning Citizens in communities across Florida.
 Lower income communities, regardless of race, are likely to have larger numbers of Returning Citizens.
 Economic disadvantages are pronounced in poor communities and communities of color, where relatively higher numbers of Returning Citizens live.
 Poor people of all races are more likely to experience the disadvantages associated with Returning Citizens' disenfranchisement.